 “This has created unprecedented adverse challenges as the board cannot meet owing to lack of requisite quorum.
 That as long as the governor stays out of office, there cannot be recruitment or renewal of contracts in respect of county staff,” lawyer Nyamu said.

-There is currently a need of approximately 800 nurses who were expected to be hired with the completion of various hospitals in the county and over 200 county casual workers.
+There is currently a need to hire approximately 800 nurses with the completion of various hospitals in the county and over 200 casual workers.

 Further, key ministries in the executive committee namely roads, ICT and communication, municipalities, urban development and public service are vacant as they have no chief officers.